fhlasek/Programming-Contests-Library/environment/README.md

 The environment consists of three parts:

 * `bashrc` config file which defines basic terminal colors and other settings
+* `template.cpp` template which includes useful STL libraries and defines a few macros
 * `vimrc` contains additional vim settings for my main [.vim](https://github/fhlasek/.vim) config
-* `cpp` template which includes all useful STL libraries and defines a few macros

 ## Installation